natcap/invest.users-guide/source/waterpurification.rst

 * Fill in data file names and values for all required prompts.
 Unless the space is indicated as optional, it requires data.

 * After entering all required data, click OK.
-The script will run, and its progress will be indicated by a "Progress dialogue".
+The script will run, and its progress will be indicated by a "Progress dialog".

 * Load the output files into ArcMap using the ADD DATA button.